 Google deleted history is not genuinely gone after you, or someone else wiped out chrome history.
 This tutorial is for two different kinds of people.
-For those who want to make sure their google chrome history is truly deleted and for those who want to find out what type of browser history was deleted on specific computer.
+For those who want to make sure their google chrome history is truly deleted and for those who want to find out what type of browser history was deleted on a specific computer.

 There are countless reasons why you would want to recover google deleted history or from any other browser.
-I get it, you are looking out for your kid if they have been looking at websites they should not have.
+I get it, and you are looking out for your kid if they have been looking at websites they should not have.
 Or you might just be looking for a website or URL, that you have forgotten, but you visited that website a few months ago.

-Depending on your reasons, why you have googled this article there are ways how to recover the data, even though it was erased.
+Depending on your reasons why you have googled this article, there are ways how to recover the data, even though it was erased.

 There are five best ways how to recover google deleted history:

 Finding erased internet history through Desktop search programs

 You can find out what was deleted via Cookies